3 Weeks in Namibia by 4WD

 Between the Atlantic Ocean and spectacular rock formations

-On the way to the coast, we stop at Solitaire for apple pie... and a flat tire!
-First wheel change of the trip, but insurance covers everything.
-Arriving at Swakopmund and checking into Desert Breeze: our room looks directly onto the dunes, magical!
-Next morning, excursion to Sandwich Harbour in the world's oldest desert.
-Stopping at Walvis Bay to photograph pink flamingos and pelicans near pink salt pans.
+Excursion to Sandwich Harbour in the world's oldest desert.
+Leaving at 8am from Swakopmund, stopping at Walvis Bay to photograph pink flamingos and pelicans near pink salt pans.
 Then a rollercoaster ride through dunes plunging into the ocean - surreal!
 Picnic and sparkling wine with the view.
 On the way back, we even spot whales jumping in the ocean!
+In the afternoon, 4 hours of driving to Spitzkoppe.
+The mountains appear at the end of the road - the 'Matterhorn of Namibia'.
+The community camp offers 21 spots among the rocks.

 Sand Waves Adventure for Sandwich Harbour, excellent guide and unforgettable experience.